 We highly recommend your team chooses a transition date when you stop using your previous system and a start using Kindful.
 This is the best way to minimize any data gaps.
 For example, if there’s a 1-2 week window between exporting all data from your old system and importing into Kindful, note these dates so your team can do an additional import of the remaining data from your old system into your Sandbox.
 You could also manually enter the data into Kindful via the ‘Add New’ button.

 Starting to use Kindful’s fundraising options by your transition date can also help streamline this process.
-We’ll cover this more in Week 3.
+We’ll cover this more in Part 3.

 How far back should we go?